Visual Reasoning Agent: Robust Vision Systems in Remote Sensing via Inference-Time Scaling: Discussion

 \subsection{Iterative Agentic Reasoning and Diverse Models}

-The \emph{Think–Critique–Act} Loop allows VRA to dynamically refine its understanding and outputs.
-Unlike static inference, the agent's ability to recursively draft, inquire, and revise enables it to navigate complex visual information and resolve inconsistencies.
-This dynamic adaptation is crucial for high accuracy across visual reasoning challenges, as evidenced by VRA's consistent outperformance of baseline LVLMs.
+Unlike static inference, the \emph{Think-Critique-Act} loop allows VRA to recursively refine its understanding and outputs, which enables it to navigate complex visual information and resolve inconsistencies.
+This dynamic adaptation is crucial for high accuracy across visual reasoning challenges, as evidenced by VRA's consistent outperformance of standalone LVLMs.
 The robustness gained is from iterative self-correction.

-By leveraging a vision-language suite with multiple plug-in LVLMs, VRA inherently mitigates risks associated with reliance on a single model.
-Each integrated LVLM offers a distinct visual encoder and training bias, enabling cross-model verification.
-This multi-expert approach detects and addresses inconsistencies, enhancing factual consistency and reducing susceptibility to individual model failures.
-Our experiments showed robust performance gains even when LVLMs share features.

-The agent backbone (e.g., QwQ) plays a pivotal role by contributing its intrinsic reasoning capabilities.
-VRA leverages the agent's powerful ``thinking" to formulate intelligent follow-up questions, critique responses, and synthesize information from disparate sources.
-This enables effective visual reasoning even with basic initial prompts, highlighting that robustness stems from the agentic workflow, the underlying reasoning model, and effective orchestration of diverse vision model interactions, also contributing to make the agent's decision-making process more transparent.
+By leveraging multiple heteorgeneous LVLMs, VRA inherently mitigates risks associated with reliance on a single model.
+Each LVLM in VRA offers a distinct visual encoder and training bias, enabling cross-model validation by the LRM.
+This enhances factual consistency and reducing susceptibility to individual LVLM failures.
+Moreover, the LRM plays a pivotal role by contributing its extensive reasoning capabilities.
+VRA leverages its powerful ``thinking" to synthesize information from disparate sources, critiques, and formulate necessary follow-up questions.
+This enables effective visual reasoning even with basic initial prompts, highlighting that robustness stems from the agentic workflow, the underlying reasoning model, and effective orchestration of diverse vision models, also contributing to make the agent's decision-making process more transparent and auditable.